canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 <h3> Issues and Behaviors</h3>
 <ul>
-<li> density of content too high
+ Density of content too high
  <li> participants skim over content to quickly search for pertinent information - this can lead to them missing key messaging or failing to differentiate between types of content <li>
  <li> multiple bulleted lists confused participants resulting in task failure </li>
-<li> Naming and labelling categories
+ Naming and labelling categories
  <li> section and page titles did not accurately reflect search query structure - titles asked questions instead of supplying the answers that would help visitors complete tasks</li>
 </ul>